AmjustGettingStarted/AmjustGettingStarted/README.md

 ---

-### 😂 Laugh Byte

-- Why was the function feeling sad?
-It didn’t return anything.
-- Why was the code sad?
-It had a lot of bugs.
-- Why did the React developer get kicked out of the restaurant?
-Because they kept rendering everything.
-- There are 10 types of people: those who understand binary and those who don’t.
-- Why was the computer cold?
-It left its Windows open.
 - Why do Java developers wear glasses?
 Because they don’t C#.
 - I told my computer I needed a break...
 It said “You seem stressed.
 Want to install updates now?”
 - Why did the frontend developer break up with the backend developer?
 Because they didn’t get a response.